Insulin is the main injectable therapy used by people with diabetes, but often they do not receive adequate education on injection technique

 Cloudy insulin must be properly re-suspended before use or the strength of the insulin delivered can vary dramatically and the expected impact will not be achieved.
 This may result in hypoglycaemia or hyperglycaemia (Gin and Hanaire-Broutin, 2005).

-Re-suspension is achieved by rolling the vial or cartridge 10 times then gently inverting it 10 times and visually checking that it is a milky white colour before it
+Re-suspension is achieved by rolling the vial or cartridge 10 times then gently inverting it 10 times and visually checking that it is a milky white colour before it is injected.

 Lifted skin fold technique

 If a needle longer than 8mm is used (in adults), a lifted skin fold must be used to avoid the risk of injecting insulin into muscle (Hicks et al, 2011; Gibney et al, 2010).